bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/maintain-an-application.md

 **Redeploy any externally-sourced images**, such as database images.
 Your pod will only pull an image once, when the pod starts.
 It will not be automatically updated if the pod runs uninterrupted for weeks or months.
 To handle this, you can use ImageSteams to automate and control the redeployment of these images.

 These routine tasks are essential to ensure that you benefit from the latest security patches and bug-fixes in your images.
-By automating these processes, you can keep your application running smoothly and security without imposing regular toil on your team.
+By automating these processes, you can keep your application running smoothly and securely without imposing regular toil on your team.

 ### Quarterly and yearly updates
 Performing these tasks generally involves some manual intervention to test changes.
 While automation can simplify the process, you'll need to strike a balance between performing these tasks more frequently and the time required from your team members.